 How the program works

 - alternative entry to university

-Our school to pilot the program
+Our school hosts the program

 Young people who are not in education, employment or training and who completed Year 12 in the previous two years are eligible to join the program.
-Older Year 12 graduates who may benefit from the program are also welcome to join.
-All eligible young people who have completed their senior studies can join the program irrespective of where they went to school.
+Older Year 12 graduates who may benefit from the program are also welcome to make contact.
+All eligible young people who have completed their senior studies can participate irrespective of where they went to school.

 Please get in touch

 If you or a young person you know might benefit from this kind of support, please contact Bel Brown to start the conversation.

 Or visit me in person at: Beaudesert State High School